INCIDENCE AND EPIDEMIOLOGY

 Blood supply to the intestines includes the celiac artery, superior mesenteric artery (SMA), inferior mesenteric artery (IMA), and branches of the internal iliac artery (IIA).
 Griffiths’ and Sudeck’s points, indicated by shaded areas, are watershed areas within the colonic blood supply and common locations for ischemia.

 Occlusive ischemia is a result of disruption of blood flow by an embolus or progressive thrombosis in a major artery supplying the intestine.
-Emboli originate from the heart ...
+Emboli originate from the heart in ...